 - 1. No player may play more than four sets in a nightly I.C.D.L. match. - 2.
 In a match, a player may only play once in any game format (Team 701, Doubles 601, Doubles Cricket, Singles 501). - 3.
-A Dummy score of 25 points is allowed in the Triples 701 and doubles 601 only but it must be in the last set of that specific format game.
-The Dummy score stops when the score reaches 100 or less.
-The Dummy will then be replaced with a loss of turn. - 4.
-Dummy matches are allowed in Cricket with the Dummy simply missing a turn.
-There is no scoring for the Dummy turn in Cricket. - 5.
+A dummy score of 25 points is allowed in the Team 701 and Doubles 601 only, but it must be in the last set of that specific format.
+The dummy score stops when the score reaches 100 or less.
+The dummy will then be replaced with a loss of turn. - 4.
+If there is only one player available to play a Doubles Cricket set, a loss of turn will take place for the turn that their partner would have thrown.
+There is no dummy in Doubles Cricket, and a score will not be marked. - 5.
 If a team only has four players at the start time, the team must play the first set of the Team 701 with three players and forfeit the second set.
-The fourth player who sits out for the forfeited

-- second Team 701 set will be awarded a game played towards their accumulated games for playoff qualification requirements for being present, but unlike full match forfeits where the present players from the winning team will receive the full match points and individual game points on the scoresheet, it will be considered a loss. - 6.
-Present players' names who are unable to play due to the opposing team having to forfeit will be written on the scoresheet and will receive the set points and individual game points. - 7.
-Any team showing up with only one player will forfeit.
+The fourth player who sits out for the forfeited second Team 701 set will be awarded a game played towards their accumulated games for playoff qualification requirements for being present, but unlike full match forfeits where the present players from the winning team will receive the full match points and individual game points on the scoresheet, it will be considered a loss. - Present players' names who are unable to play due to the opposing team having to forfeit will be written on the scoresheet and will receive the set points and individual game points. - 7.
+Any team showing up with only one player will forfeit the night.
 The opposing team will receive the full match points as listed on the scoresheet.
-The scoresheet must be filled out by the captain and submitted to the Statistician. - 8.
-A team can play with a minimum of two players (1 Team Game, 1 Doubles 601, 1 Doubles Cricket, and 2 Singles) - 9.
-No Spares or recycling of players is allowed. - 10.
+The scoresheet must be filled out by the captain and submitted to the General Secretary. - 8.
+A team can play with a minimum of two players (1 Team 701 set, 1 Doubles 601 set, 1 Doubles Cricket set, and 2 Single 501 sets). - 9.
+No spares or recycling of players are allowed. - 10.
 If additional players from the shorthanded team arrive after play begins, or if players must leave before the end of the match, the shorthanded procedure will be adjusted to reflect the number of players who are present at that point in the match.
 Sets that have already been forfeited may not be replayed. - 11.
-An absent player's name may not be added to the scoresheet in place of the Dummy to accumulate games for playoff qualification requirements.
+An absent player's name may not be added to the scoresheet in place of the dummy or where a loss of turn occurred in a Doubles Cricket set to accumulate games for playoff qualification requirements.
 If this occurs, it must be reported to the Executive Board.